buggyrace/buggy-race-about/docs/hosting/heroku.md

 If you added a domain (see above), Heroku will (correctly) serve a 502 Bad Gateway error on your custom domain (that is, _not_ the `herokuapp.com` one) until you've deployed.
-Our own experience, using Cloudflare to manage the DNS records, is that propogation happens surprising quickly (for example, in 10 minutes or so).
+Our own experience, using Cloudflare to manage the DNS records, is that propagation happens surprising quickly (for example, in 10 minutes or so).

 You can launch the site now — go to **Deploy** and choose **Manual deploy**.